etiennemustow/CV/README.md

 [Skills](#skills) | [Projects](#projects) | [Education](#education) | [Achievements](#achievements) | [Hobbies](#hobbies) | [Experience](#experience) |

-As of writing, I am a graduate of a highly selective, 12-week intensive software development programme at Makers Academy.
+I am a graduate of a highly selective, 12-week intensive software development programme at Makers Academy.
 Through graduation, I have gained a foundation in adapting my approach to learn new languages, implementing Test and Behaviour-Driven Development, and utilising the Extreme Programming (XP) framework.
-<br><br>I am seeking a full-stack junior software developer role in an environment which offers challenging day-to-day work and an environment in which employees care, genuinely, about the progress of their peers.
+<br><br>I am seeking a full-stack junior software developer role in an environment which offers challenging day-to-day work and a company culture where employees care, genuinely, about the progress of their peers.

 <a id="skills"></a>
 ## Skills